top of page

 About

-"My purpose and my passion is to create experiential, transdisciplinary, and art-inspired spaces where leaders and their teams, teachers and students, youth, and open-minded individuals can improve their (professional) practice and develop future skills while exploring new ways of thinking and doing.
-My science-based and practice proven approach is courageous, cross-disciplinary, cross-cultural, aesthetic, sensual, and sensitive.
-I enjoy reflecting on my professional insights in my personal blog and I enjoy sketching and visualising my own learning journey."
+"Organisations, schools, and societies need more experiential, transdisciplinary, and art-inspired spaces where leaders and their teams, teachers and students, youth, and open-minded individuals can improve their professional practice while exploring new ways of thinking and doing."

 • Facebook